Tag: Barry Sheerman

 We know that people with autism can experience common mental health conditions such as depression and anxiety, as well as other mental illnesses.
 Over £400 million has been invested in Improving Access to Psychological Therapies to ensure access to talking therapies for those who need them, including those with autism.

-To ask the Secretary of State for International Development, what support her Department offers to countries affected by the Zika virus.
+To ask the Secretary of State for Health, what steps his Department is taking to improve the diagnosis and treatment of lipoedema.